 To save you time, Vietnamdrive has selected the following outstanding statues and artifacts that you should pay attention to study:

-1. Tra Kieu altar: The most prominent one displayed in the center of the museum is the beautiful artwork from Tra Kieu Temple.
+1. Tra Kieu altar: The most highlight one displayed in the center of the museum is the beautiful artwork from Tra Kieu Temple.
 The altar dates from the 7th to 8th centuries.
 The outstanding sculptural images around the altar are modeled after a love story about the selection of the son-in-law of the kings under the Champa dynasty.

 2. My Son altar: This altar used to belong to My Son Sanctuary, located right in the E1 temple area with the same age as Tra Kieu’s altar.
 My Son worshiping altar tells about the life of Brahmin monks, preaching, making medicine, playing the flute.